clemsos/writings/_quora/2019-01-02-Why-is-China-a-manufacturing-hub.md

 date: '2019-01-02'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Why is China a manufacturing hub? - Quora'
+title: 'Clément Renaud\''s answer to Why is China a manufacturing hub?'
 ---

 For decades, Mao was obsessed with China's industrial growth.